nahsumida/projeto-redis/README.md

 The current implementation has a key limitation:

-* [cite_start]**External Database Updates:** The cache can become desynchronized if the database is modified by an external process, bypassing the application logic. [cite: 33, 34, 35]
+* **External Database Updates:** The cache can become desynchronized if the database is modified by an external process, bypassing the application logic.

 **Proposed Solution:**
-* [cite_start]Implement a **background worker** to periodically poll the database for external changes and automatically update the cache to ensure long-term data integrity. [cite: 36, 37]
+* Implement a **background worker** to periodically poll the database for external changes and automatically update the cache to ensure long-term data integrity.

 ---